irmen/prog8/docs/source/libraries.rst

     note: a more accurate way to do this is by using a raster irq handler instead.

 ``reset_system()``
-    Soft-reset the system back to initial power-on Basic prompt.
+    Soft-reset the system back to initial power-on BASIC prompt.
     (called automatically by Prog8 when the main subroutine returns and the program is not using basicsafe zeropage option)